aj0-2024/binary-clock-react/README.md

 ## Customization
 ```
 {
-    // this will be used to color the bulb when it is on
+    // pass a custom classname to change the look when bulb is on
-    primaryColor: "#000000",
+    bulbOnClassName: <custom-class-name>,
-    // this will be used to color the bulb when it is off
+    // pass a custom classname to change the look when bulb is off
-    backgroundColor: "#FAFAFA",
-    // size of the bulb
-    size: 24
+    bulbOffClassName: <custom-class-name>,
 }
 ```